Here are some of the common issues with Outlook you might run into and how to fix them.

 - The SMTP Port is 587

-Sometimes you might find that certain folders are not appearing or being synced in your email software.
+Sometimes you might find that specific folders are not appearing or being synced in your email software.
 We have separate guides for email software where this problem is most common.

 - How to choose which email folders you want to sync in Outlook 2013, 2016 and 2019